voussoir/ycdl/README.md

 Youtube Channel Downloader
 ==========================

-YouTubeChannelDownloader creates an SQLite3 database of Youtube channels and their videos, and serves it out of a web server.
+YoutubeChannelDownloader creates an SQLite3 database of Youtube channels and their videos, and serves it out of a web server.

 ## YCDL solves three main problems: